-Any enterprising person is always on the look out for investments that give high returns with minimal risk.
-It goes without saying, higher returns come with higher risk.
-But even in the same category of risk, there are better performing investments.
+Any enterprising person is always looking for investments that give high returns with minimal risk.
+But, of course, higher returns come with higher risk.
+But even in the same risk category, there are better-performing investments.
 Investing in mutual funds in India is one such investment.

 There are several reasons why mutual funds are ideal investments for most NRI.
 The following are a few reasons:

-A young, English speaking population along with a reformative government are some of the factors that have allowed India to become the fastest growing major economy.
+A young, English-speaking population and a reformative government are some factors that have allowed India to become the fastest-growing major economy.

 India has what’s known as a demographic gift.
 Half of India’s population is under the age of 25.
-This presents India with an opportunity China had a few decades.
-China’s young population allowed it to become the factory of the world.
+This presents India with an opportunity China had for a few decades.
+Then, China’s young population allowed it to become the world's factory.
 Now, China’s population is aging.
-All eyes are gradually moving towards India.
+As a result, all eyes are gradually moving toward India.

-An advantage India has over China is an English speaking population.
-In fact, this reason alone has caused various large companies to set shop in India.
-They get cheap labor which is easy to communicate with.
+An advantage India has over China is an English-speaking population.
+This has caused various large companies to set up shops in India.
+As a result, they get cheap labor that is easy to communicate.

-Demonetisation, Goods and Services Tax (GST), Foreign Direct Investment (FDI), reduction in paperwork involved in various stages of registering a business, – the government has been very pro-active in improving the ease of doing business in India.
+Demonetisation, Goods and Services Tax (GST), Foreign Direct Investment (FDI), and reduction in paperwork involved in various stages of registering a business – the government has been very proactive in improving the ease of doing business in India.

 Mutual funds have been performing spectacularly in recent times.
-They also allow you to start investing with very small amounts.
+They also allow you to start investing in tiny amounts.

 NRI used to invest in the real estate market of India very heavily.
-Off late, however, the real estate market has not been performing very well.
+However, the real estate market has not been performing very well lately.
 There is a surplus of houses.
-The price buyers are willing to pay is much lower than what the houses are listed at.
-Once thought to be a safe and high returns investment, real estate has shown very reduced growth, especially since 2011.
+The price buyers are willing to pay much lower than what the places are listed.
+Once considered a safe and high returns investment, real estate has shown significantly reduced growth, especially since 2011.

-Gold, another favorite of Indians within India or abroad, has not just stagnated but also shown negative growth in the past few years.
+Gold, another favorite of Indians within India or abroad, has stagnated and shown negative growth in the past few years.

-Directly investing in the equity/stock market or other investment vehicles require a lot of time in research and analysis.
-Mutual funds are far simpler.
+Directly investing in the equity/stock market or other investment vehicles requires much time in research and analysis.
+On the other hand, mutual funds are far more straightforward.

-Investing in stocks, bonds, securities, and other channels requires great skill and hard work.
-Mutual funds consist of large teams that are responsible for various aspects of investing.
-For one person to master all such skills is challenging, and needless to say, time-consuming.
+Investing in stocks, bonds, securities, and other channels requires excellent skill and hard work.
+Mutual funds consist of large teams responsible for various investing aspects.
+For one person to master all such skills is challenging and time-consuming.

 Investing in mutual funds is very easy and convenient.
 You can do so from anywhere in the world.

-You should invest in mutual funds using our platform – groww.in.
+You should invest in mutual funds using our platform – groww.
+In.
 We at Groww offer a platform to research, buy, track, and sell mutual funds.
-The entire procedure – right from registering to investing in mutual funds and redeeming your investments – is completely online.
-Not only everything online, it is also paperless.
+The entire procedure – from registering to investing in mutual funds and redeeming your investments – is entirely online.
+Not only is everything online, but it is also paperless.
 You will not be required to send or receive any physical documents.

-We are an online mutual fund distributor registered with Association of Mutual Funds in India (AMFI).
-All sensitive data is protected by a 256-bit encryption and is completely safe.
+We are an online mutual fund distributor registered with the Association of Mutual Funds in India (AMFI).
+All sensitive data is protected by 256-bit encryption and is completely safe.

-All of which means you can invest in mutual funds from anywhere in the world at any time you wish with complete peace of mind.
+All this means you can invest in mutual funds from anywhere worldwide whenever you wish with complete peace of mind.

 With mutual funds, diversification is automatic.
-Mutual funds are managed in a manner so as to ensure reduced exposure to risk.
+In addition, mutual funds are managed to ensure reduced exposure to risk.

-If you invest in stocks, bonds, etc yourself, you must take care to ensure that your investments are diversified.
+If you invest in stocks, bonds, etc., you must diversify your investments.
 Not just that, you must also regularly monitor your investments and get rid of poorly performing and high-risk assets.

-Tha advantage with mutual funds is that you do not have to concern yourself with any of this.
-Mutual funds by their nature spread out investments and ensure diversification.
-For example, an equity mutual fund usually has anywhere between 45 and 90 different companies’ shares in their portfolio.
+The advantage of mutual funds is that you do not have to concern yourself with this.
+Mutual funds, by their nature, spread out investments and ensure diversification.
+For example, an equity mutual fund usually has between 45 and 90 different companies’ shares in its portfolio.
 So if you invest in a mutual fund, your investment is already quite diversified.

 However, investing in too many mutual funds or over-diversifying doesn’t necessarily shield you better from risk.
 It can, however, reduce your returns.
 Though each person’s financial condition is different, there is a recommended number of mutual funds you should invest in.